TheRomanXpl0it/TheRomanXpl0it.github.io/WriteUps/CodeFest17/dots.md

-Another PNG this tome with a black and white squares pattern.
+Another PNG this time with a black and white squares pattern.

 Again a contrast and brightness trick.